7 Reasons Your Weight Fluctuates

 Frequently Asked Questions (FAQs)

-1. Why does my weight fluctuate daily?
+1. Why much can weight fluctuate in a day?

 Weight can fluctuate daily due to various factors, including changes in water retention, food and fluid intake, bowel movements, and hormonal fluctuations.
 These daily variations don’t necessarily reflect a true gain or loss in body fat.